fanluo12/LC/1D-DynamicProgramming/README.md

 ## 647. Palindromic Substrings
 Same as question 5 above to find palindrome substrings.
 For loop string and start searching for each index and regarding it as center.
 Consider odd and even length when searching and update to result

+## 91. Decode Ways
+Create dp array with one extra place length since we need to update last index to this extra place.
+This dp array records how many possible ways for decoding of each index, so we initialize 0 and 1 index as 1 and 1 since one digit only has one situations.
+For loop from 2 index, and get integer of substring based on indices.
+If we are in i index, we need to get integer of substring in (i - 2, i) and (i - 1, i).
+If these two integers satisfy with [0, 9] and [10, 26] range, we update them to i index of dp array.